chengniedotcom/chengniedotcom.github.io/notes/discourse-summaries.md

 1. Similarly one develops attachment to the four mental aggregates of consciousness, perception, sensation, reaction, and clings to them as ‘I, mine’ despite their constantly changing nature.
 For conventional purposes one must use the words ‘I’ and ‘mine,’ but when one develops attachment to the five aggregates, one creates suffering for oneself.

-1. TK: There are four types of attachment that one keeps developing in life.
-The first is attachment to one’s desires, to the habit of craving.
+1. There are four types of attachment that one keeps developing in life.

+    1. The first is attachment to one’s desires, to the habit of craving.
 Whenever craving arises in the mind, it is accompanied by a physical sensation.
 Although at a deep level a storm of agitation has begun, at a superficial level one likes the sensation and wishes it to continue.
-Another attachment is the clinging to ‘I, mine,’ without knowing what this ‘I’ really is.
+    1. Another attachment is the clinging to ‘I, mine,’ without knowing what this ‘I’ really is.
 Attachment to what is impermanent is bound to bring misery.
-Similarly, one develops attachment to one’s views and beliefs, and cannot bear any criticism of them, or even accept that others may have differing views.
-Yet another attachment is the clinging to one’s rites, rituals, and religious practices.
+    1. Similarly, one develops attachment to one’s views and beliefs, and cannot bear any criticism of them, or even accept that others may have differing views.
+    1. Yet another attachment is the clinging to one’s rites, rituals, and religious practices.
 One fails to understand that these are all merely outward shows, that they do not contain the essence of truth.

 1. Now what is the cause of this attachment?
 He found that it arises because of the momentary reactions of liking and disliking.
 Liking develops into great craving; disliking into great aversion, the mirror image of craving, and both turn into attachment.